 In the End…

-Increasing light levels will help visual acuity, contrast sensitivity, and color perception, but only to a certain point.
-That optimal amount of light varies by individual.
-Lighting modifications, in most cases, will help optimize visual function.
+Boosting light levels can significantly improve visual acuity, contrast sensitivity, and color perception, but there is a limit to its effectiveness.
+The optimal amount of light varies from person to person.
+However, in most cases, making lighting modifications can greatly enhance visual function.

 You must be logged in to post a comment.